Skip to content

 Anything that requires significant customization in 3 dimensions would slow us down and detract from our primary focus of providing reasonably priced bikepacking gear to our customers - sorry!

-All of our bags are made in our Flagstaff workshop.
+Flagstaff, Arizona!
+All of our sewing and fabric printing is done in our Flagstaff workshop.
 We do weekly frame bag and top tube bag runs, aiming to keep our lead time as short as possible.

 You may have seen the term "hook and loop" throughout our product pages.
-It's what's more commonly known as "Velcro®", but we use a different brand so we call it hook and loop instead.
+It's more commonly known by a brand that rhymes with "well crow", but we use a different brand so we use the generic term "hook and loop".

 Bolt-on